-------------------

 Ten floor plans add variety to the neighborhood's nearly 1,000 single family homes.
 Most dwellings contain two to three bedrooms, two baths, and a two car garage.
 Mediterranean is the architectural style, with single-level living the norm.
 Floor plans range from about 1,000 square feet to more than 2,000 square feet.
 Existing homes may have wood floors, a brick patio, a breakfast bar, Low-E windows, and a laundry room.
 There are no traditional lawns.
 Instead, yards are Xeriscaped with cacti, rocks, drought-resistant bushes and small trees.
 Neighborhoods have winding streets, cul de sacs and sidewalks.

 Prices begin start in the low-$300,000s.
-The HOA is about $107 to $160 per month, but please verify this with a Realtor.
+The HOA fee is about $125 per month for most homes, but please verify this with a Realtor.

 Sunflower's village center has a fitness room with weights and cardio equipment.
 There is also a billiards room, a computer lab, an arts and crafts studio, as well as a library.
 A swimming pool, Jacuzzi, putting green, bocce courts, and "pro-bounce" tennis courts round out communal amenities.
 The calendar is crowded with meetings, classes, and events.
 There is a group for almost any interest - from cards and camping to wine tasting and yoga.